apkozanitis/Data-science-lab/README.md

 # Hey there !
-Please let me guide you in this messy repo..🚀
+Please let me guide you through this messy repo..🚀
+### I had somehow to upload all my data-related work from university 🧑‍🎓

 The first 4 projects you see are writen in **python** and they  are about :